 “The other interesting thing that I noticed on the show floor was really a smooth mix of digital and physical reality”, says Brandt.
 “So a lot of like really pretty clearly wooden solid like trellises and things like that, greenery in the booth mixed in with digital technology, mixed in with LED screens”.

 “And large things like tall things.
 Things that are designed to catch your eye obviously from across the show floor.
 So that kind of interesting mix of the physical and the digital is something that I always really like.
 And I feel like I saw a lot of like really well-implemented versions of that at this show”, he adds.

 Creatively Using Technology

 “So in addition to our bad scanning technology, which you can rent for this amount and this technology, we can do a custom AR experience for your booth.
 And they’re handling it soup to nuts.
 So it’s just a pre-package thing of like what do you want it to do?
-You want it to be a video?
-You want the graphics to pop up?
-And then they’ll supply the code and then because part of their group is supplying then the mobile app and all that kind of stuff, it’s seamless.
-So super simple”, explains Brandt.
+Do you want it to be a video?
+Do you want the graphics to pop up?
+And then they’ll supply the code.
+It’s seamless”, explains Brandt.